dougeby/IntuneDocs/InTuneDocs/deploy-use/validate-mobile-application-management.md

 ---
 # required metadata

-title: [Validate your MAM setup | Microsoft Intune]
+title: Validate your MAM setup | Microsoft Docs
 description: This topics describes how you can test and validate if your MAM policy is set up correctly and working as expected.
 keywords:
 author: karthikaramanms.author: karaman